MagicPoulp/compose_with_retrofit_http_cache/README.md

 # other future improvements

-- Transitions between offline and online could be better, in partidular if a good retry
+- Transitions between offline and online could be better, in partidular if the existing retry mechanism (in the repository) is improved
+- When internet comes back online, we may ask the user to refresh cached data
-- bug: hen scrolling from the cache and we lack data, we should have a Toastr every time we try to scroll
+- bug: when scrolling from the cache and we lack data, we should have a Toastr every time we try to scroll
 - Project setup would be bette if we migrate kapt to ksp, and if we use version catalogs

 # Assignment's questions